-With the growing burden of mental illness worldwide, pharmacists are well-positioned to play an important role in supporting patients with mental disorders.
-Inserting a pharmacist into the mental health equation can help patients comprehend how important it is that they take their medication as prescribed.
+With the growing emphasis on mental health worldwide, pharmacists are well-positioned to play an important role in supporting patients with mental illnesses.
+Inserting a pharmacist into the mental health equation can help patients comprehend how important it is to take their medication as prescribed.
 Creating and fostering a patient-pharmacist relationship of this manner can help improve patient outcomes, and telepharmacy also allows for adherence-friendly point-of-care dispensing.

 Mental health organizations can also connect specialists to clinics across the network via remote-video counseling.
-Such technology allows organizations to maximize the use of its specialists and improve patient’s quality of life.
+This connectivity allows organizations to maximize the use of its specialists and improve patient outcomes and quality of life.

 5. Senior living centers

 Independent living centers can also benefit from telepharmacy via on-site dispensing.
 Having a cost-effective telepharmacy on-site provides seniors immediate access to urgent medication.
 This type of remote dispensing site functions as a traditional retail telepharmacy, which is staffed by one (or more) certified pharmacy technician and managed by a remote pharmacist.
-Additionally, long-term care patients can benefit from remote-video technology via counseling sessions with pharmacists at bedside tablets.
+Additionally, long-term care patients can benefit from remote-video technology via counseling sessions with pharmacists using tablets at their bedside.

 6. Physician’s offices

-With telepharmacy you can virtually put a pharmacist, or medication expert, in a physician’s office to focus on patient education and adherence.
+Telepharmacy also allows you to virtually put a pharmacist in a physician’s office to focus on patient education and adherence.
 This is a win-win for both parties involved.
 Physicians are rated based on patient adherence, and it’s hard to ensure patients are adherent when they are filling their prescriptions elsewhere.